Pedestrian collisions is part of De Montfort University FdSc in forensic collision investigation.

 On occasions it is possible to calculate the speed of a vehicle from the distance a pedestrian, pedal cyclist or motorcyclist is thrown.
 It is also possible to estimate for how long a pedestrian was in the road.
 This module looks at the techniques and models for making these calculations.

 The mechanics and mathematical modeling of pedestrian and pedal cycle collisions including Searle, Hague, Smith and Evans, Wood, Hill and Field.
-The module also covers pedestrian coefficients of friction, collision datasets and conspicuity.
+The module also covers pedestrian coefficients of friction, pedal cycles, collision datasets and conspicuity.

 This module is part of De Montfort university FdSc in forensic road collision investigation.